Understand - Overcome - Grow

 The Counselling Process.

-My role as your counsellor is to support you as you think about yourself, your experiences, your relationships, feelings and behaviours.
-It is therefore important that you find a counsellor that you feel safe and comfortable working with.
+My role as your counsellor is to support you as you explore yourself – your experiences, relationships, feelings and behaviours.

 This is why I offer a no-obligation two-step consultation process: